alexomics/read-paf/README.md

     print(record.query_name, record.target_name)
 ```

-read-paf can also generate a pandas DataFrame:
+readpaf can also generate a pandas DataFrame:

 ```python
 from readpaf import parse_paf